 Europe to Record a Significant Growth Rate Over the Forecast Period

-The European energy-efficient elevators market is fuelled by the growing demand for modernization of buildings and an increase in the construction activity.
+The European energy efficient elevators market is fueled by the growing demand for modernization of buildings and an increase in the construction activity.
 According to the Institute of Energy Economics and the Rational Use Of Energy, about 75% of the current energy generation capacity is expected to be replaced by 2030.
-This is definitely a driving factor for energy-efficient solutions.
+This is a driving factor for energy-efficient solutions.

 The residential and industrial sectors consume a greater part of the overall energy generation in Europe.
-In addition, the changing lifestyle is a factor that demands for more comfort in buildings, which in turn, increases the energy consumption rate.
-The national energy agencies can play a major role to improve the awareness of the selection and proper operation of energy efficient lift and escalator systems.
+In addition, the changing lifestyle is a factor that demands more comfort in buildings, which, in turn, increases the energy consumption rate.
+The national energy agencies can play a major role in improving the awareness of the selection and proper operation of energy-efficient lift and escalator systems.

 To understand geography trends, Download Sample Report.

-The energy efficient elevators market is fragmented with the players focusing on integrating advanced technologies, such as IoT, to offer products catering to the latest trend of smart city development.
-A combination of accelerating growth in the end-user applications and continuous technological advancements is providing a high rivalry in the market.
-The key players are Hitachi Ltd., Mitsubishi Electric Corporation, Hyundai Elevators Co.
-Ltd, etc. the recent developments in the market are -
+The energy efficient elevators market is fragmented, with the players focusing on integrating advanced technologies like IoT, offering products catering to the latest trend of smart city development.
+A combination of accelerating growth in the end-user applications and continuous technological advancements results in a strong rivalry in the market.
+The key players are Hitachi Ltd, Mitsubishi Electric Corporation, Hyundai Elevators Co.
+Ltd, etc. The recent developments in the market are:

 June 2019 - Hitachi announced a contract with Phoenix Group to supply a total of 106 elevator units.
 Through this contract, the company will supply elevators for large-scale office buildings, Phoenix Spaces 285 and Phoenix Aquila, which are to be constructed in Hyderabad.

-March 2019 - Mitsubishi Electric Corporation announced that its subsidiary, Mitsubishi Elevator India Private Limited (IMEC), will launch the NEXIEZ-LITE MRL elevator, an Indian-produced model that does not require a machine room.
+March 2019 - Mitsubishi Electric Corporation announced that its subsidiary, Mitsubishi Elevator India Private Limited (IMEC), will launch the NEXIEZ-LITE MRL elevator.
+This Indian-produced model does not require a machine room.
 The model will be added to the NEXIEZ-LITE series of elevators for midrise and low-rise residences, office buildings, and hotels in India.